inventory69/voidtales-gallery/README.md

 - 🖼️ **Automatic thumbnail generation** – Node script using Sharp for optimized WebP images
 - 🔧 **Config-driven site** – Control navigation, meta-tags, hero text, and more via `src/config/`
 - 📥 **Optional external downloads** – Automatically fetch markdown files and images from internal/external URLs during build (configurable via environment variables)
+- 🔄 **Refresh Button** – Instantly reloads all thumbnails and resources without cache, so you always see the latest images after updates.
+- 🆔 **Unique IDs for Images** – Each image now uses a unique ID to ensure the share button works reliably in GLightbox.
+- 📤 **GLightbox Share & View Original Buttons** – The lightbox now includes a share button and a "view original" button for quick access and sharing.

 ---